isadri/inception/README.md

   * Docker volumes

 All three types of mount points can be created using the `--mount` flag on the `docker run` and `docker create` subcommands.

+### Bind Mounts

+*Bind mounts* are mount points used to remount parts of a filesystem tree onto other locations.
+When working with containers, bind mounts attach a user-specified location on the host filesystem to a specific point in a container file tree.
+Bind mounts are useful when the host provides a file or directory that is needed by a program running in a container, or when that containerized program produces a file or log that is processed by users or programs running outside containers.
+The problem with bind mounts is that they tie otherwise portable container descriptions to the filesystem of a specific host.
+If a container description depends on content at a specific location on the host filesystem, that description isn't protable to host where the content is unavailable or available in some other location.

 # Hands-On